Victoria Inn & Avenue Restaurant

 9 Court Street, Haddington, East Lothian, EH41 3JD

 The Victoria is a well established bar and restaurant in the very centre of Haddington.
 Also featuring letting bedrooms this is an ideal site and location for an experienced operator to grow this business.
+We have also prepared an investment which is fully signed off and ready to go within a few months of having a new operator in place.
+This business would be ideally suited for a chef looking for a stunning site in a good location in which to showcase his or her skills.

 |Rooms to let||5|